fluxcd/flux/site/faq.md

 The easiest way to create a suitable "kubeconfig" will be to adapt the [file that is baked into the image](../docker/kubeconfig).
-Save that locally as `my-kubeconfig`, edit it to change the default namespace, then create the configmap, in the same namespace you run flux in, with something like:
+Save that locally as `my-kubeconfig`, edit it to change the default namespace, then create the configmap, in the same namespace you run Flux in, with something like:

     kubectl create configmap flux-kubeconfig --from-file=config=./my-kubeconfig